Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 1. There shall be a molex and a USB port.
 2. There shall be buttons to allow the user to easily navigate the menu on the display.

+The tool needs ports for both the molex connector and USB connector.
+The molex connection will provide both 24 Vdc for power, a PWM signal as input, and an additional pin will be used to send a tachometer signal.
+The USB port will provide 5 Vdc if the user chooses.
+The device will have multiple buttons which the user will use to navigate the menu and adjust the 6 parameters for the fan driving mode.

+Below describes the interfaces between the Ports and Buttons subsystem and the other subsystems:
+1. Microcontroller
+   - The Microcontroller subsystem will recieve power through either the USB or Molex port.
+These ports are also where the PWM and Tachometer signals will be sent and recieved from.
+The signals recieved from the buttons will be used by the microcontroller to both update the fan or boiler's parameters and the screen for the user.
+2. Display
+   - The Display subsystem will display the interpreted version of the PWM signal from the microcontroller.
+THe display will also change based on the user's inputs.
+3. Case
+   - The Case will account for the opening needed for the Molex, USB, and the buttons.

 ## Resources

 *Subsection:*